baconfield/nixconfig/README.md

 RaccoonRapids - Staging VM for bigger changes, sees very little use currently.

 ## Usage
+Currently this whole repo is cloned into `/etc/nixos/`, I might add scripts or shell commands to keep it in a more sane place.
+Any recommendations will be happily taken.

 ### Updating flakes
 First make sure your local nix config is setup to use the experimental feature.
 In either `~/.config/nix/nix.conf` or `/etc/nix/nix.conf`: